NiklasPhabian/homepage/src/content/blog/geoserver_install.md

 - We might want to disable the web admin IF

 ## Not allowing unauthorized requests to geoserver
-- Do not Remove anonymous from Authentication settings
+- Do not remove anonymous from Authentication settings
 - Create new user (e.g. `arconline`)
 - Change layer security;
     - by default nothing is ticked meaning everyone can do everything